Dennis Wilson

 Dennis Carl Wilson (December 4, 1944 – December 28, 1983) was an American musician, singer, and songwriter who co-founded the Beach Boys.
-He was their drummer and the middle brother of bandmates Brian and Carl Wilson as well as a first cousin of other bandmate Mike Love.
-Dennis was the only true surfer in the Beach Boys, and his personal life exemplified the "California myth" that the band's early songs often celebrated.
-He was also known for his association with the Manson Family and for co-starring in the 1971 film Two-Lane Blacktop.
+He was their drummer and the middle brother of bandmates Brian and Carl Wilson.
+The only dedicated surfer in the group, his lifestyle embodied the "California myth" that inspired and was celebrated in many of the band's early songs.
+He later contributed original material to their catalog, including "Forever" (1970), his best-known song.